CACH LLC Is Suing Me in New York — What Do I Do?

 Twenty days from personal service or thirty days from substituted service, under CPLR § 3012.
 Missing this deadline allows the plaintiff to seek a default judgment and restrain your bank accounts.

-It creates a chain-of-title gap that must be pleaded under CPLR § 3016(j).
-The plaintiff must show how authority to collect on your specific account passed through the Chapter 11 proceedings filed in the Southern District of New York.
-CACH complaints in New York that fail to plead this chain are vulnerable to dismissal under CPLR § 3211(a)(3) and Palisades v.
+It can create a chain-of-title issue to review under CPLR § 3016(j).
+The plaintiff may need to show how authority to collect on your specific account passed through the Chapter 11 proceedings filed in the Southern District of New York.
+If a complaint does not plead that chain clearly, that may support a challenge under CPLR § 3211(a)(3), CPLR § 3016(j), or cases such as Palisades v.
 Kedik.

 New CACH activity largely stopped after the 2017 bankruptcy.
 Cases you see today are typically pre-bankruptcy filings now reaching service, judgment renewals from old cases, or filings by successor entities that acquired portions of the portfolio.
 Always read the case caption and filing date carefully.